 A mediation or settlement conference is an informal negotiation process—you will not testify under oath or present witnesses.
-Instead, you and the insurance company will discuss the claim and make settlement offers with the help of a trained, neutral third party (called the “mediator”).
+Instead, you and the insurance company will discuss the claim and make settlement offers with the help of a trained, neutral third party (the mediator).
 The mediator may be an experienced workers’ comp lawyer, a representative from the state workers’ comp agency, or a workers’ compensation judge.

 The mediation process varies from state to state.
 In some states, mediation is a short meeting where a mediator sits with you and a representative of the insurance company to informally discuss the case.
 If you and the insurance company cannot agree on a settlement, your appeal will progress to the next stage (typically a formal hearing).
 If you do reach an agreement at mediation, you will sign a settlement agreement and your case will be resolved.
 (To learn more, see our article on the different types of settlement agreements.)

 To start, you should put together a file containing all of the evidence in your workers’ comp claim, including copies of your medical records.
-At mediation, you may have to explain the medical issues and discuss the evidence supporting your claim for benefits.
-If you have a workers’ comp lawyer, he or she will do this for you.
+At mediation, you (or your lawyer) will probably have to explain the medical issues and discuss the evidence supporting your claim for benefits.

 Workers’ comp appeals can be stressful.
 However, you should do your best to remain polite and professional throughout the mediation.
 Try to focus on the facts of your case rather than your frustration with the insurance company.
 Mediators and judges evaluate claims based on evidence, not your emotions.
 However, this doesn’t mean you have to agree with everything the insurance company says.
 Instead, have evidence prepared that supports your claim.
 If you have a lawyer, he or she will guide you through the process and help you present professional and fact-based arguments.